BasisResearch/cities/README.md

 ```

-Welcome to the repository for [Polis](http://polis.basis.ai/), developed by the [Basis Research Institute](https://www.basis.ai/) team for The Opportunity Project (TOP) sprint in collaboration with the U.S. Department of Commerce.
+Welcome to the repository for [polis](http://polis.basis.ai/), developed by the [Basis Research Institute](https://www.basis.ai/) for [The Opportunity Project (TOP)](https://opportunity.census.gov/) 2023 in collaboration with the U.S. Department of Commerce.
 The primary goal of this project is to enhance access to data for local policymakers, facilitating more informed decision-making.

 This is the backend repository for more advanced users.
-For a more pleasant frontend experience and more information, please use [Polis Web App](http://polis.basis.ai/).
+For a more pleasant frontend experience and more information, please use the [app](http://polis.basis.ai/).

 ### The repository is structured as follows: